autonomys/subspace/docs/farming.md

 Does not matter if the node/farmer executable is the previous one or from the new snapshot, both will work :)
 The reason we require this is, with every snapshot change, the network might get partitioned, and you may be on a different genesis than the current one.
 In plain English, these commands are like a `reset` button for snapshot changes.

+Now follow installation guide.

+### Docker

+In case of Docker setup run `docker-compose down` (and manually delete custom directories if you have specified them).

+Now follow installation guide.

 ## Help